Delhi records 76 Covid cases, 2 deaths; positivity rate 0.11 pc | Health

 The city has registered 14,35,204 coronavirus cases since the pandemic started last year.
 As many as 14,09,501 lakh patients have recovered so far.
 The death toll stands at 25,020, the bulletin stated.

-On Sunday, Delhi had recorded 53 cases with a positivity rate of 0.07 per cent and three deaths.
+On July 10, Delhi had recorded 53 cases with a positivity rate of 0.07 percent and three deaths.

-On Saturday, the city had logged 76 cases with a positivity rate of 0.19 per cent and one death.
+On July 9, the city had logged 76 cases with a positivity rate of 0.19 percent and one death.

-The national capital had recorded 81 COVID-19 cases with a positivity rate of 0.11 per cent and three deaths on Friday.
+The national capital had recorded 81 COVID-19 cases with a positivity rate of 0.11 percent and three deaths on July 8.

 A total of 214 people are under home isolation in Delhi, while the number of containment zones stands at 524.